 Cruise to Lost Lake Park via two-wheels via the paved Valley Trail.
 A Valley Trail map can be found at whistler.ca/ValleyTrail.
 Don’t have a bike?
 Don’t worry.
 You can rent Valley Trail bikes from many of Whistler’s rental shops.

-Park Eats runs from May 21 to September 6, 2021.
-Offerings include crepes, gelato, pizza, burgers, kombucha, sandwiches, salads and more!
-Visitors to the parks can experience this authentic Whistler food and beverage at lakeside locations, such as Alpha Lake Park, Lakeside Park, Lost Lake Park, Meadow Park and Rainbow Park.
-Delivery is available at eight of our parks from 11 a.m. to 5 p.m. from Portobello.
+Park Eats ran from May 19 to September 4, 2023.
+Offerings include tacos, crepes, gelato, pizza, smoothies, and more!
+Visitors to the parks can find food trucks at Alpha Lake Park,Lost Lake Park, and Meadow Park, from approximately 11 a.m. to 5 p.m.
 To learn more and to view the schedule and locations, visit whistler.ca/ParkEats.

 The food concession at Passiv Haus is open daily 11 a.m. to 5 p.m. from July 1 to Labour Day, and weekends from June to September.